In keeping with Provincial regulations, all indoor City recreation and sport facilities will be closed as of January 5, 2022.

 Day camp programs are offered during the March Break holiday that aligns with that of the Thames Valley District School Board, and London Catholic District School Board.
 These programs involve crafts, spring-themed activities, outdoor play, and more!
 Registration for these programs will close March 7, 2022.

 Please visit Play Your Way online or call 519-661-5575 to register for our PA day and winter camp programs.
 Day camp FAQ information can be found at the bottom of the page.

 If you require financial assistance, please visit our child care fee subsidy program page.

 Frequently asked questions (FAQs)

 Core program hours are Monday to Friday, 9 a.m. to 4 p.m. with assigned parent or guardian pick-up and drop-off times.
-Families will be assigned a 15-minute drop-off time between the hours of 8 to 9 a.m. and a 15-minute pick-up time of between the hours of 4 and 5 p.m., and will be notified of their designated time via email one week prior to camp begins.
-No extended care will be offered this year.
+Families will be assigned a 15-minute drop-off time between the hours of 8 to 9 a.m. and a 15-minute pick-up time of between the hours of 4 and 5 p.m. and will be notified of their designated time via email one week prior to camp begins.
+No extended care will be offered at this time.

 NOTE: Please ensure your Play Your Way Online registration account includes an email address you check frequently.

-Our staffing model will be two Camp Counsellors for each group of eight children, with additional staff present for planning, oversight, coordination and cleaning.
-Siblings and members of the same household will be included in the same camper group as much as possible.
+Our staffing model will be one leader for each group of eight to ten children, with additional staff present for planning, oversight, coordination and cleaning.
+Siblings and members of the same household will be included in the same group as much as possible.